 How are executives recruited?

 There is no one size fits all answer here.
 Some of the below companies are resources executive search firms Los Angeles will be using to source top candidates.
 Recruiters leave no stone unturned when recruiting for executives.
 Every search requires a time commitment.
 Recruiting is a two-step process: 1) locating top candidates, and 2) vetting/attracting each individual candidate for respective positions.
 There are countless numbers of ways to build a network.
-Recruiters do this all day every day.
+Executive recruiters do this all day every day.
 Also, they likely have years and years of contacts at their disposal in their confidential database of relationships.
 This is their competitive advantage.

 What is the difference between headhunter and recruiter?